wello6143/cyandroid/README.md

 # cyandroid

-This is a downstream fork from sarchile but is for deploying Fedora Linux on Android which is also using help from proot and Termux.
+This is a downstream fork from sarchile but for deploying Fedora Linux on Android which is also using help from proot and Termux.

 The reasons why I made this fork are...